New Direction (think tank)

-New Direction – The Foundation for European Reform is a political foundation at European level, think tank and publisher affiliated with the Alliance of Conservatives and Reformists in Europe (ACRE).
+New Direction – The Foundation for European Reform is a European political foundation, think tank and publisher affiliated with the European Conservatives and Reformists Party (ECR).
 It was established in 2010, under the patronage of Baroness Thatcher.
 It is based in Brussels with satellite offices in London and Warsaw.
 New Direction is a free-market think tank that promotes European reform through the strengthening of accountability, transparency and democracy.

 Through publications, conferences and debates, New Direction is committed to serving as a resource for parliamentarians, policy makers and the public.
 New Direction is also a founding international partner of CapX, a digital service which commissions and aggregates news on popular capitalism from around the world.

-Executive Team
+Executive team

 The executive board and Senior Management team is made up Members of the European Parliament and policy experts.

-The President of New Direction, Tomasz Poreba MEP, is a leading figure in the Law and Justice Party in Poland and vice-chairman of its delegations of MEPs in the European Parliament.
+The President of New Direction, MEP Nicola Procaccini, was the second most voted MEP from Fratelli d’Italia after Giorgia Meloni in the June 2024 European Parliament elections and serves as Co-President of the ECR Group in the European Parliament.

-The Secretary-General, Dr Ian Duncan MEP, was the one Conservative MEP for Scotland and a leading parliamentarian in energy, agriculture, and fisheries policy in the European Parliament.

-Its three vice-presidents; Hans-Olaf Henkel MEP, former head at IBM, and former President of the Federation of German Industries (BDI) and the Leibniz Association; Professor Karol Karski MEP, former Deputy Foreign Minister of Poland; and Andrew Lewer, former leader of Derbyshire County Council and a current vice-president of the Local Government Association.

-Its executive director, Naweed Khan, is a former special adviser in the UK government during the 2010–2015 administration of Prime Minister David Cameron.

-The founding president of New Direction is Geoffrey Van Orden MEP, who stepped down in 2015.
+His two Vice Presidents are Robert Zīle, a Member of the European Parliament since 2004, representing the Nacionālā Apvienība party, a member of the ECR Group, and Vice President of the European Parliament; and Alexandr Vondra, a Member of the European Parliament since 2019 and a representative of the Občanská Demokratická Strana.

+In September 2020, the Polish national Witold d'Humilly de Chevilly, Polish Electricity Association's Brussels lobbyist, was appointed as New Direction's executive director, and in May 2021 Robert Tyler, a British ECR strategist at the European Parliament, joined the foundation as a senior policy advisor.

+Until January 2025, the President of the Foundation was Tomasz Poręba.